 Please copy and send to your friends!

 1988 Seven Stages Theater

 Co-written and co-produced with Ruby Lerner, this critically-acclaimed (L.A.
-Times, American Theater, The Drama Review) multi-media, “theme park” that reviewed the history of US foreign policy in Central America and the Caribbean, told through the banana trade.
+Times, American Theater, The Drama Review) multi-media, “theme park” that viewed the history of US foreign policy in Central America and the Caribbean, through the lens of the banana trade.
 Also wrote lyrics for all music, wrote and produced the numerous video and audio installations featured in the work.

 30 min, video (1987) George King & Assoc.